shohei/srm-combustion/README.md

 ![](misc/r.png)

 Where the constant a and n are dependent on the combustion pressure.
 I obtained the experimental value of (a,n) from Nakka's website.
-Here below is the theoretical plot using the experimental value of (a,n).
+Here below is the theoretical burnrate using the experimental value of (a,n).

 ![burnrate.png](misc/burnrate.png)